Sean-Ahern/hello_world/README.md

 Hello everybody!

-The name's Sean, and my favorite flavor of ice cream is mint chocolate chip.
+The name's Sean, I'm new to the wonderful world of computer programming.
+Code is now a vast wilderness of potential, whose languages are convoluted and thorough.